-“In the past, we’d usually think about the campaign, the messaging, and then just brief into design.
-We were previously working in silo with design, and it wasn’t very cohesive.
+“In the past, we’d usually think about the campaign, the messaging, and then just brief design.
+We were previously working in a silo with design, and it wasn’t very cohesive.
 And that meant the storytelling element wasn’t something we were particularly good at before.”

 And now, what’s changed?

-Fran outlined 3 key improvements:
+Fran outlined three key improvements: